vishgit19/Sentiment_Analysis_using_LSTM/README.md

 # Sentiment_Analysis_using_LSTM
-Clone the repo
+1.Clone the repo
+2.using a CLI open the cloned folder
+3.type 'python app.py'
-using a CLI open the cloned folder type 'python app.py' open the localhost port mentioned in the CLI and it done
+4.open the localhost port mentioned in the CLI and it's done